Chainsaw Man – The Movie: Reze Arc: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 13 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Richard Eisenbeis of Anime News Network graded the film an A, praising its animation, visuals, action sequences, music, and story, while noting about Denji and Reze's deep bittersweet love story which makes the film "worth watching".
+Richard Eisenbeis of Anime News Network graded the film an A, praising its animation, visuals, action sequences, music, and story, while noting that Denji and Reze's deep bittersweet love story is what makes the film "worth watching".
 IndieWire writer Wilson Chapman gave the film a B+, commending the animation, action sequences, characters, story, and voice acting.
-He concluded that "[the film] probably won't have the same effect on most viewers, but it's one of the best films in the recent crop of anime TV expansions, and its bittersweet teen love story is certainly potent enough to make you cry."
-Rafael Motomayor of /Film wrote that the film was "the best rom-com of 2025".
+He concluded that the film "probably won't have the same effect on most viewers, but it's one of the best films in the recent crop of anime TV expansions, and its bittersweet teen love story is certainly potent enough to make you cry."
+Rafael Motamayor of /Film wrote that the film was "the best rom-com of 2025".